 Em Jordan: Building her house of cards

-When ALTo chatted with singer-songwriter Em Jordan, she was anxiously awaiting the opportunity to live out her dream of performing at the Bluebird Cafe in Nashville.
+When ALTo chatted with singer-songwriter Em Jordan, she was anxiously awaiting the opportunity to live out her dream of performing at the Bluebird Cafe in Nashville, Tenn.
 The famed 90-seat establishment was featured in the Nashville series, which she would often watch while recovering from medical procedures.

 “I called it ‘House of Cards’ because it’s like, you build everything up and something happens and it just falls back down,” Jordan says.
 “It’s kind of about my confidence.”